Portsmouth Cubs: 1953 to 1955 Piedmont League: Portsmouth Merrimacs

 The 1953 Piedmont League continued play as an eight-team Class B level league, adding the Hagerstown Braves and York White Roses franchises to the league.
 The newly named Portsmouth "Merrimacs" continued their league membership, along with the returning members of the eight-team league, the Lynchburg Cardinals, Newport News Dodgers, Norfolk Tars, Richmond Colts and Roanoke Ro-Sox.

 (1947) Baseball Hall of Fame member Buck Leonard, Homestead Grays.
 At age 45, Leonard played for the 1953 Portsmouth Merrimacs, hitting .333 in 10 games.

 Portsmouth continued play at Frank Lawrence Stadium in the 1953 season.
 The Merrimacs ended the regular season with a record of 72–63 to finish the season in fourth place, managed by Bob Ankrum.
-Portsmouth ended the regular seaso 10.5 games behind the first place Norfolk Tars and qualified for the four-team playoffs.
+Portsmouth ended the regular season 10.5 games behind the first place Norfolk Tars and qualified for the four-team playoffs.
 Portsmouth lost to eventual champion Norfolk in first round of the Piedmont League playoffs 4 game to 1.
 Portsmouth's Ken Guettler led the Piedmont League in home runs for the third consecutive season, hitting 30 home runs for the season.

 Baseball Hall of Fame member Buck Leonard played for the 1953 Portsmouth Merrimacs in his final professional season after a career in the Negro Leagues.
 Playing for the Merrimacs at age 45, Leonard batted .333 in 10 games and 46 at bats for Portsmouth.
 Leonard was at his home in Rocky Mount, North Carolina, when he was recruited and signed with Portsmouth during the Piedmont League season.
 In 1955, at age forty-eight, Leonard hit 13 home runs while hitting .312 in 62 games with the Durango team of the Central Mexican League in his final season of professional baseball.